Practice Guidance for Connected Persons

-The social worker must also arrange for the completion of a Personal Education Plan - see the Education of Children in Care Procedure.Every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.
+The social worker must also arrange for the completion of a Personal Education Plan - see the Education of Children with a Social Worker, Children in Care and Children Previously in Care Procedure.Every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.

 9. Supervisory Responsibilities

 The allocated social worker for the child is responsible for the overall assessment and service provision to that child; for conducting the initial screening of the prospective carers using the CoramBAAF Form C, obtaining management approval for the placement, for referring to the appropriate fostering team and for supervision of the placement.
 The Fostering Team will allocate a supervising social worker to the connected carer on placement of a child in cases where this is requiredThe child must be seen in placement alone, (wherever possible and unless they are of an age and understanding that they can refuse) and their bedroom seen.
 They should be seen within the first week of their placement then at intervals of no more than 6 weeks.